BFarkascode/STM32Bootloader/README.md

 ## User guide
 Let’s look at the code specifically written for this project!

+### main.c
+The only thing the main.c does is that it listens to the UART bus for a certain byte to come in.
+If it does come in, it activates the external controller after shutting down the TIM2 timer (for what TIM2 does, check the IRQ controller).
+If it does not for 5 seconds, the TIM2 IRQ is activated and we transition to the app.

 ### IRQ controller
 This holds all the IRQs (and priority functions) the bootloader is using, something that was previously stored locally for DMA and the UART.
 I moved them over to improve code readability.